carmelosammarco/GeoSpace/README.md

   **- For Window:**

-  Work in progress..
-Not very user friendly I need to say!
-Working out an easy and fast solution!
+  Install CDO is not very user friendly.. from the ufficial project [WEB-PAGE](https://code.mpimet.mpg.de/projects/cdo/wiki/Win32) you can retrive more info.

 # Anaconda environment installation

-Once you installled CDO or not, Please to download the environment.yml file relative to your operating system [HERE](https://anaconda.org/CSammarco/GeoSpace/files) called "GeoSpace.yml" (as said Window at the moment not avaiable) and run:
+Once you installled CDO or not, Please to download the environment.yml file relative to your operating system [HERE](https://anaconda.org/CSammarco/GeoSpace/files) called "GeoSpace.yml" and run:

 ```
 conda env create -f GeoSpace.yml